schluppeck/dockerize-analysis/README.md

 ![connecting to notebook server](notebook-running.png)

+## Note on download / pulling the image

 The first time you run this, docker needs to download the image (~4gb), so have some patience... but after this you should be able to start up the container very quickly.

 Alternatively, you can docker pull the image first as per instructions under the packages tab and the `docker run` your downloaded version.

 ## How to access data in there?